-Saving the historic home of an important early American hero & military veteran
+Saving the historic final home of an American military hero

 Overview

-The historic General Glover Farmhouse, that sits on the historic site of the Glover Farm, has stood for over 250 years and is now at risk of being demolished.
-It was the final home of Revolutionary War hero and military veteran, General John Glover and Frances Glover.
-The house sits on a uniquely shared historic site in Swampscott, Marblehead, and Salem, Massachusetts, and has been an important contribution to the history of all three communities for centuries.
-The house and site are eligible to be on the National Register and designated a National Historic Landmark.
+The historic General Glover Farmhouse has stood for over 250 years and is now at risk of being demolished.
+It was the final home of Revolutionary War hero, General John Glover, someone who helped found the American Navy, and the leader of the regiment that helped determine the outcome of our nations independence.
+The historic house sits on a uniquely shared historic site in Swampscott, Marblehead, and Salem, Massachusetts, and has been an important contribution to the history of all three communities for centuries.

 Several historic organizations in these communities are working together to help save this historically significant house from demolition to make room for a residential development.
-A survey of the house in the spring of 2023 by a historic building structural engineer determined that the house can be saved and restored.
+A survey of the house by a historic building structural engineer determined that the house can be saved and restored.

 Community support is needed to preserve the original 1700s portion of the house that General John Glover and his family lived in.
 It is the hope that through various preservation grants and fundraising efforts, the house can be saved and restored for the upcoming 250th anniversary of the American Revolution in 2026.
-This will give the house that many have dismissed and forgotten the recognition it deserves, by preserving the nationally significant home of General John Glover.
+This will give the house that many have dismissed and forgotten the recognition it deserves, by preserving the nationally significant home of General John Glover and honoring his legacy.

 CONTACT & HOW TO HELP